Supernoodles99/scratchtml/README.md

 # ScratcHTML

-ScratcHTML (pronounced scratch-t-m-l) is a website for making html with a scratchblocks-like look to it.
+ScratcHTML (pronounced scratch-t-m-l) is going to be a simple website for making HTML using scratchblocks.
 It's currently (very, ***very***, much) a work in progress, so there may be bugs scattered around the place.

 ## How does it work?